 You can also do all this in the oven.
-Put the sausages and water in a baking dish, prick the sausages, bake at 350° until brown.
+Put the sausages and water in a baking dish, prick the sausages, bake at 350°F until brown.
 Add oil if necessary.
 Rotate the sausages occasionally.
-The internal temperature of the sausages should reach 165°.
+The internal temperature of the sausages should reach 165°F.

-When cooking our pastured poultry, we recommend cooking in a manner consistent with classical and rustic cooking techniques, such as slow roasting or braising.
-Classic Italian, French and many Asian dishes work great with our poultry, because just like the fowl used in those countries, our birds have an active life.
+When cooking our pastured poultry, we recommend cooking in a manner consistent with classical and rustic techniques, such as slow roasting or braising.
+Classic Italian, French, and many Asian dishes work great with our poultry because just like the fowl used in those countries, our birds have an active life.
 Try finding a good recipe for classic coq au vin or any dish cooked in a similar fashion.

-For the best results cooking our free-range poultry, marinating your meat overnight (with a slightly acidic marinade, something with some lemon, lime, vinegar, wine, beer, etc.) is suggested to help “loosen” things up a bit and enhance the flavor.
-If you aren’t able to (or just don’t want to) marinate your bird the day before, we recommend simply searing your bird to help build flavor and seal in more of the natural juices, then finish it in the oven by roasting it somewhere between 325°-350°, preferably covered and with some added moisture in the pan.
+For the best results cooking our free-range poultry, marinate your meat overnight with a slightly acidic marinade, something with some lemon, lime, vinegar, wine, beer, etc. is suggested to help "loosen things up a bit" and enhance the flavor.
+If you aren’t able to (or just don’t want to) marinate your bird the day before, we recommend simply searing your bird to help build flavor and seal in more of the natural juices, then finish it in the oven by roasting it somewhere between 325°-350°F, preferably covered and with some added moisture in the pan.

-Basic cooking directions: Set oven temperature to 325 and cook 8-10 minutes per pound.
-To see if cooked completely, check to make sure the internal temperature is 160 F in thickest part of bird (let rest for 15 minutes once out of oven).
+Basic cooking directions: Set oven temperature to 325°F and cook 8-10 minutes per pound.
+To see if cooked completely, check to make sure the internal temperature is 160°F in the thickest part of the bird.
+Let rest for 15 minutes once out of oven.

-Basic cooking directions: Preheat oven to 350, season to taste, and roast 10-12 minutes per pound.
+Basic cooking directions: Preheat oven to 350°F, season to taste, and roast 10-12 minutes per pound.